 The best day trading stock is one that provides opportunity in its price movements and has ample volume so you can get in and out of those opportunities quickly.
-These two factors are known as volatility and volume, and how much volatility and volume there helps you pick the best day trading stocks or ETFs for your trading style and personality.
+These two factors are known as volatility and volume.
+Following how much volatility and volume there is helps you pick the best day trading stocks or ETFs for your trading style and personality.

 Volume and Volatility

 Some day traders like lots of volume without much volatility.

 The price moves one cent at a time and they scalp the small movements.
 Others prefer lots of action in the stocks or ETFs they trade (Find Day Trading Stocks With the Biggest Moves).
 The price moves quickly, often moving several percentage points in a day, and may jump several cents or more in seconds.